profryancoooper/data-driven-decisions/syllabus.md

 comments and resubmitting the work.

 **Note on Technical Report:** The project is a longer technical document for other entry-level engineers.
-You will be asked to outline the report and share your proposed figures and images that will help communicate your findings throughout the course.
+You will outline the report and share your proposed figures and images and communicate your findings throughout the course.
 You should plan to give and receive feedback on each stage of the writing process:
 - outline
 - first draft
 - final draft

 ## Academic Integrity:
-- The instructors of this class have a zero-tolerance policy for academic misconduct, that is copying others' work either in the lab, field, or on an exam.
-Any student work that is found to be in violation of the university policy regarding academic misconduct will be assigned a grade of zero at a minimum.
+- The instructors encourage you to use a wide variety of resources including peers, online research, instructors, textbooks, articles, and even generative AI. **Be sure you properly cite your sources and explain your own intellectual contributions.** You should not let resources substitute any of our course learning objectives.
-- Read and understand [The UConn Student Code of Conduct](http://www.community.uconn.edu/student_code.html "The Student Code for Academic Integrity").
+- Read and understand [The UConn Student Code of Conduct](http://www.community.uconn.edu/student_code.html "The Student Code for Academic
+  Integrity").
 Students will follow all University regulations concerning the final exam.

 ## Required Resources